THE DUSTY TALE

 WHO WE ARE

 The Dusty Flowerpot Cabaret is a non profit society dedicated to creating and supporting original work of physical theatre in stages both traditional and site specific.
-Since 2013, we operate from our studio The Dusty Flower Shop which is also available for rentals.
+Since 2013, we operate from our studio The Dusty Flowerpot, which is also available for rentals.
 The DFC creates large scale musicals, small scale roving acts, and festivals.
-On a regular basis the DFC produces the well loved and community involved Parade of Lost Souls, a monthly "Third Thursday Cabaret" and a weekly "Clown Gym" work out for anyone who has clown or physical theatre equivalent training.
+On a regular basis the DFC produces the well- loved and community-involved Parade of Lost Souls, the weekly Swingout, which features a Dusty house band led by Joe Abbott welcoming all musicians to sit in, "Third Thursday Cabaret" and a weekly "Clown Gym" work out for anyone who has clown or physical theatre equivalent training.
 All of these events are offered by donation.
 Please contact Kat Single-Dain, Artistic Director since 2013, to get involved with our season of activities, as there are many many opportunities!

 OUR MANDATE